simonis/GraalJsTest/README.md

 [INFO]    \- org.graalvm.truffle:truffle-compiler:jar:23.1.2:runtime
 ```

-There's an alternative profile for building the older `23.0.3` version of the libraries:
+There are alternative profiles for building the older `23.0.3` and the newer `24.0.2` version of the libraries:

 ```bash
 $ JAVA_HOME=<path-to-jdk17+> mvn clean package -Pgraal-23-0-3
 ```

-The dependencies are a little different here (and described in more detail in the [Truffle Unchained — Portable Language Runtimes as Java Libraries](https://medium.com/graalvm/truffle-unchained-13887b77b62c) blog):
+The build artifacts for these alternative profiles will be placed under `./target-23-0-2/` and `./target-24-0-2/` respectively.
+Notice, that the dependencies are a little different for the older libraries (and described in more detail in the [Truffle Unchained — Portable Language Runtimes as Java Libraries](https://medium.com/graalvm/truffle-unchained-13887b77b62c) blog):
 ```bash
 $ mvn dependency:tree -Pgraal-23-0-3 -Dverbose
 [INFO] io.simonis:graal-js-test:jar:1.0-SNAPSHOT